 Quit craning your neck while twisting your head so much.
 Fix the ergonomics at your desk or where you watch TV.
-You can alternate activities that look up, like bird watching, with flower planting.
+You can alternate activities that look upward, like bird watching, with flower planting.
 Take that selfie with your other hand once in a while.
-Use the stretches below afterward, if you can’t avoid being so outdoorsy, productive, and cute.
+Use the stretches below afterward if you can’t avoid being so outdoorsy, productive, and cute.
 For the more sedentary lifestyle, change hands when you’re reading a book.
 Change ends of the couch when you’re watching TV.

 For Temporary Relief:

 Place one of the small Salonpas patches right where I’ve indicated in the picture.
 The top edge should go against that bump near the base of the back of your head.
 They’re available at every drugstore and even cheaper on Amazon.

 The patch will loosen the whole area so that all of the muscles work become better balanced.
 Gentle tilting and turning your head from side to side loosen the joints so that the muscles relax.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.

 Stretches and Exercises for Longer-Lasting Relief:

 I’ve added a little extra TMJ work for this self-care post.
 It is usually helpful in resolving this problem, especially when there is aggravation in the ear or throat.

 TMJ.
 It only takes a few minutes and can make a huge difference in head, neck and jaw pain.
 Used daily, it can help with long term changes.